Snowflake-Labs/sfquickstarts/site/sfguides/src/build_customer_facing_applications_using_sigma__and_snowflake/build_customer_facing_applications_using_sigma_and_snowflake.md

 ![build22](assets/buildworkbook_22.png)
 ![build23](assets/buildworkbook_23.png)

+After selecting the 'Viz' icon, you will be prompted to select a source to use for that 'viz'.
+You can see tabs for selecting:
+- <strong> In Use </strong> : sources that are currently being used by other elements in the workbook.
+- <strong> New </strong>: a new source that could be a table, dataset, SQL, or uploaded CSV.
+- <strong> Page Elements </strong> : any data elements already in the workbook, such as the bar chart or table we created.

-  12. For the data source, go to the In Use tab adn select the Workbook Element "Transactions".
+12. For the data source, go to the In Use tab and select the Workbook Element "Transactions".
 For the visualization type, select "Single Value" from the drop down list.

  ![build24](assets/buildworkbook_24.png)